alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-02-adventures-in-the-terraform-dsl-part-iii-iteration-enhancements-in-terraform-0.12.md

 In [Part II](https://alexharv074.github.io/2019/05/16/adventures-in-the-terraform-dsl-part-ii-iteration.html), I covered traditional iteration in Terraform 0.11 and earlier.
 I looked at the `count` meta parameter and discussed the pattern of using the `length()` and `element()` functions to create a list of resources, in a similar way to what was done in Puppet 3 and earlier.

-In this post, I look at the enhancements iteration introduced in Terraform 0.12, notably `for` expressions, which are modelled on Python list comprehensions, and `for_each` expressions and dynamic nested blocks, which for the first time allow generation of nested blocks like `ingress` rules and so on.
-And Part IV is going to look at the new generalised splat operator.
+In this post, I look at the enhancements to iteration introduced in Terraform 0.12, notably `for` expressions, which are modelled on Python list comprehensions, and `for_each` expressions and dynamic nested blocks, which for the first time allow generation of nested blocks like `ingress` rules and so on.

+There is also a new generalised splat operator, but that is going to have to wait until my Part IV.

 ## Iteration in Terraform 0.12